 These safety protocols allow teachers and staff to focus on the most critical step during any childcare emergency: keeping the children safe.

 Connect with emergency contacts after a threat has passed

 The first steps in any childcare emergency, the first steps are always about getting children out of danger.
 That might mean any of the following:

 - Evacuating a classroom or building

 - Calling 911 or other emergency services

-- Creating a location to shelter in place
+- Heading to a pre-determined location to shelter in place

-A child care emergency plan goes a long way in keeping everyone as safe and informed as possible.
+A childcare emergency plan goes a long way in keeping everyone as safe and informed as possible.
 Knowing how and when to contact parents or guardians is a crucial step.
-Stay ahead by distributing new child care emergency forms for every child, whether physically or electronically, at the start of the school year.
+Stay ahead by distributing a new daycare emergency form for every child, physically or electronically, at the start of the school year.

 - How to Manage Parent Communications

 - Checklist for Starting a Childcare Business